-4.1 Loans
+6.1 Loans

-Loans of museum and art collections will be reviewed and returned where relevant.
-Where documentation states that there are 'permanent loans' (no longer recognised a legitimate term), the lenders will be contacted and objects returned or a fixed loan term agreed.
+Items held on loan within existing museum and art collections will be reviewed and returned where appropriate.
+Where documentation states that there are 'permanent loans' (no longer recognised as a legitimate term), the lenders will be contacted and objects returned or a fixed loan term agreed.